After WBRZ report of road rage shooting, gun range says self defense classes can save lives

 Hanchey says he wants to make sure everyone has the tools necessary to get out of these situations safely.

-They also tell WBRZ they will offer Mitchell a free self defense course if she is interested.
+They also tell WBRZ they will offer Mitchell a free self-defense course if she is interested.

 More News